Should You Intermittent Fast During Menopause? A Hormone Expert Explains

-Mental health changes.
-Menopause often causes anxiety, depression, fatigue, brain fog, mood swings, and psychological stress.
-Studies have found that fasting improves self-esteem, eases depression and stress levels, and encourages overall positive psychological shifts.
+Mental health changes: Menopause has been shown to cause anxiety, depression, fatigue, brain fog, mood swings, and psychological stress.
+Studies have found that fasting has a positive influence on an individual's self-esteem, may help with depression and stress levels8, and may encourage overall positive psychological shifts9.

-Intermittent fasting is a great tool for managing weight gain, insulin resistance, and other common symptoms of menopause.
+Intermittent fasting is a great tool for managing weight, insulin resistance, and other common symptoms of menopause.

 That said, there are some people who may not want to try intermittent fasting.